ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/databases-resources.md

 - **Update** The update of the instance is considered failed when no response is received for 20 minutes.
 - **Delete** The deletion of the instance is considered failed when no response is received for 10 minutes.

-ICD create instance typically takes between 10 - 20 minutes.
+ICD create instance approximately takes around 30-45 minutes.
 Delete and update takes a minute.
 Provisioning time is unpredictable.
 If the apply fails due to a timeout, import the database resource once the create is completed.
 {: note}